 In Marathon, we have two dedicated marine sanctuaries ideal for snorkeling.
 Coffin’s Patch is located about 4 miles off the beach and is a thriving coral reef with thousands of tame fish that are unafraid of your presence.
 The water depth ranges from 10-25 feet deep and the average visibility is 30-40 feet with plenty of 80ft days, all depending on weather.

 Sombrero Reef is located about 6 miles off shore and is more oriented to where the reef drops off into the deep ocean.
 The 120ft tall Sombrero Lighthouse stands guard over this marine preserve and is a prominent local landmark.
 This reef here is larger and offers deeper coral corridors and an abundance of marine life.
 Depths here are 12-35 feet deep and the average visibility here is 40 feet with days of 100 feet of crystal clear water.

-For snorkeling, you will need to bring your own snorkel gear or rent it from Capt.
-Hooks Marina.
+For snorkeling, you will need to bring your own snorkel gear or rent it from me or Captain Hooks Marina.
 Capt.
 Hooks has all the equipment and goodies to keep you outfitted properly for your day on the water.
 There is an iced cooler on the boat for your lunch, but don’t forget to bring bottled water, snacks and lots of sunblock!
 Also, a long sleeved rash guard is excellent for keeping you protected from the occasional encounter with a jellyfish and it also keeps the sun off of your back and arms.